 - Neuro-optometric therapy – eye exercises to retrain your eyes, nervous system and brain to communicate effectively

 - A: Whiplash occurs when a collision quickly thrusts your neck forward and back.
 But whiplash doesn’t just affect the neck.
 It can also impact your brain and cranial nerves.
-If you have whiplash and are experiencing blurred vision, dizziness or other vision disruptions, schedule an appointment at to see if you can benefit from neuro-optometric therapy.
+If you have whiplash and are experiencing blurred vision, dizziness or other vision disruptions, schedule an appointment at Child & Family Eye Care to see if you can benefit from neuro-optometric therapy.